4vstin/Minecraft-emerald-items/README.md

 - Java 1.16 or above ([Download Java](https://www.oracle.com/java/technologies/downloads/#jdk17-windows))

 ## Instructions
-- Download the `emeraldarmor-1.16.5-1.0.jar` file ([Download Mod](https://github.com/4vstin/emerald-armor-mod-download/blob/main/emeraldarmor-1.17.1-1.0.0.jar))
+- Download the `emeraldarmor-1.16.5-1.0.jar` file ([Download Mod](https://github.com/4vstin/Minecraft-emerald-items/blob/main/download/emeralditems-1.16.5-1.0.jar))
 - Press the windows + r key and enter `%appdata%`
 - Open the `.minecraft` folder
 - Find and open the `mods` folder inside of `.minecraft`
 - Put the .jar file you just downloaded into this folder
 - Open up the Minecraft Launcher
-- Select the Forge 1.17.1 profile and click Play
+- Select the Forge 1.16.5 profile and click Play

 ## About Emerald Armor
-1. Durability (same as netherite)
+1. Durability
-   - Boots: 481
+   - Boots: 533
-   - Leggings: 555
+   - Leggings: 615
-   - Chestplate: 592
+   - Chestplate: 656
-   - Helmet: 407
+   - Helmet: 451
-2. Armor toughness: 1.0
+2. Armor toughness: 4.0
    - To put this into perspective diamond armor has 2.0 toughness and netherite has 3.0

 3. Crafting: